 AirPrint MDM payload settings for Apple devices

-You can pre-populate the list of available printers for a device with the AirPrint printers of your choosing on iPhone and iPad devices enrolled in a mobile device management (MDM) solution.
-Use the AirPrint payload to specify which AirPrint printers your iPhone and iPad devices can print to.
+AirPrint is an Apple technology that helps you create full-quality printed output without the need to download or install drivers.
+You can repopulate your list of available printers with AirPrint-enabled printers both on iPhone and iPad devices and on Mac computers enrolled in a mobile device management (MDM) solution.
+Use the AirPrint payload to specify which AirPrint printers your devices can print to.

 OS and channel